SoroushGReza/melon-tasks/README.md

 - **View tests** to verify account details retrival, edit, and deletion.
 - **Serializer tests** to check the correct serialization of account data.<br><br>

 ## Run tests:<br>

+### First, configure the backends settings for the Django REST Framework API before running the tests. <br>
-In the terminal from the root directory run this command:
+Then in the terminal, from the root directory, run this command: <br>
 &nbsp; `python3 manage.py tests` <br>

 ## Test Results
 The majority of tests successfully passed, demonstrating application robustness and effectiveness of the implemented features.
-However, during the final rounds of testing, some tests failed due to unexpected issues. <br><br>
+However, during the final rounds of testing, two tests failed.

 <img src="./images/backend-testing.png" alt="backendtests" width="750" />

 ### Here is a brief overview of these failures: <br>

-- **Task Listing Test**: An AttributeError occurred, indicating an issue with how the response data was being handled.
 - **Task Creation Test for Logged-In Users**: This test failed with an *AssertionError*, suggesting a mismatch in expected HTTP status code.
 - **Task Creation Test for None-Logged-In Users**: This test also failed due to an *AssertionError* related to HTTP status code.<br>

 ## Addressing Test Failures
 Due to time constraints, I was unable to resolve these last few test failures.
 However, note that these tests had passed in earlier stages of development.
-The failures are likely due to recent changes in the codebase or environment configurations, which could not be addressed, due to submission deadline.<br>
+The failures are likely due to recent changes in the codebase or environment configurations, which could not be addressed before the submission deadline.<br>

 ## Conclusion
 Despite the challenges faced towards the end of the testing phase, the backend of the application has demonstrated reliability and functionality through testing.
 The enccountered issues provide valuable insight for future improvement. <br><br>